Code-Institute-Submissions/ci-bloggy/README.md

 🟢 **Home page**

-Home page displays all posts to the user and user is able to search for specific post based on ... tbc .... and is able to sort all posts by: Newest first, oldest first, title (A-Z) & title (Z-A).
+Home page displays all posts to the user and user is able to search for specific post based on title, description or body of the post and is able to sort all posts by: Newest first, oldest first, title (A-Z), title (Z-A) & popularity (based on number of views).
 User can also click on 'Start creating' to either log in (if not already logged in) or to be redirected to 'New post' page.

 🟢 **Login/Register page**